sjp38/stream-track/README.md

  - no_followup: The upstream has no commits for the commit.
  - fixed: There are upstream commits fixing the commit.
  - mentioned: There are upstream commits mentioning the commit.
-This could include non-fixes (e.g., merge), but would be worth to check.
+This could include non-fixes (e.g., merge), but would be worth checking.
  - unmerged: The followup commit is not merged in the downstream.

-In case of 'fixed' or 'mentioned', the followup commits will also be listed.
+In the case of 'fixed' or 'mentioned', the followup commits will also be listed.
 For example:

     x86/unwind/orc: Prevent unwinding before ORC initialization # fixed fixes merged